scottbarnesg/scottbarnesg/README.md

 #### Hi, I'm Scott.

 I'm a software engineer who enjoys designing and implementing novel systems.
-I do my best work on applied R&D projects or greenfield projects in which I (and my team) have significant autonomy.
+I do my best work on applied R&D projects or greenfield projects in which I and my team have significant autonomy.

 #### Professional Work

 Here's a few examples of the work I've done professionally:

-- Lead the design and development of a novel geosptatial analysis system, STIRE, from the idea phase to production.
+- Lead the design and development of a novel geosptatial analysis system, STIRE (Space-Time Intelligence & Reasoning Engine), from the idea phase to production.
-  - STIRE leverages spacetimehashing and machine learning to automate frequently encountered geospatial analysis that have traditionally required human review.
+  - STIRE leverages spacetimehashing and machine learning to automate frequently encountered geospatial analysis tasks that have traditionally required human review.
   - STIRE is integrated into [Black Cape's Rubicon offering](https://blackcape.io/products/rubicon)

 - Develop full stack, application, and system software for a robust Positioning, Navigation, & Timing (PNT) system.